ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 The `calldata` keyword is also used in Solidity to pass arguments to a smart contract function at execution time.
 Calldata identifies the function being called during a transaction and holds inputs to the function in the form of an arbitrary sequence of bytes.

 In the context of optimistic rollups, `calldata` is used to send compressed transaction data to the on-chain contract.
 The rollup operator adds a new batch by calling the required function in the rollup contract and passing the compressed data as function arguments.
+Using `calldata` reduces user fees since most costs that rollups incur come from storing data on-chain.

 Here is [an example](https://etherscan.io/tx/0x9102bfce17c58b5fc1c974c24b6bb7a924fb5fbd7c4cd2f675911c27422a5591) of a rollup batch submission to show how this concept works.
 The sequencer invoked the `appendSequencerBatch()` method and passed the compressed transaction data as inputs using `calldata`.

-Using `calldata` reduces user fees since most costs that rollups incur come from storing data on-chain.
-Optimistic rollups also use several techniques to compress transaction data to reduce the amount of data posted to Ethereum.

 ### State commitments {#state-commitments}